 Must be noted that the 'cross imagery' part is due to Clap Your Hands If You Believe and the dominant faith (if any) in Gensokyo is a bizarre mutation of Shinto, not Christianity.
 HeroineReimu Hakurei uses amulets and other religion-themed projectiles in battle and they are as deadly to Remilia and Flandre as they are to all the other Obake in the series.

 Their powerset is pretty much standard vampire (more so for Remilia, who loves her Blood Magic, as Flandre tends to cast pure arcane energy spells), but their weaknesses are bizarre.
-The only normal ones are sunlight and running water (which also applies to rain), but they can't approach sardine heads or shattered holly branches, and roast soybeans burn themnote if you accept one of Remilia's lines in Immaterial and Missing Power as indicating that Touhou vampires are related to Oni, this actually makes sense.
+The only normal ones are sunlight and running water (which also applies to rain), but they can't approach sardine heads or shattered holly branches, and roast soybeans burn themnote if you accept one of Remilia's lines in Immaterial and Missing Power as indicating that Touhou vampires are related to Oni, the Japanese word for vampire (吸尻鬼, kyuuketsuki) has the character for oni (鬼) in it, this actually makes sense.
 Oh, and they're bound in an unbreakable contract to never attack humans in Gensokyo in return for getting blood supplied for them, taken from suicidal humans that live in the outer world.

 Really, where Remilia and Flandre are concerned, it seems to vary depending on what ZUN feels like at the time.
 Remilia is actually more active during the day rather than at nightnote Because that's when most of her friends/guests are awake and up to mischief, and being a long-lived being of any race makes one seek amusement wherever they can, and while she is vulnerable to sunlight and rain, she can actually counter these by carrying a parasol, which, while efficient, cannot possibly protect her completely.
 This is further evidenced in Touhou Hisoutensoku, where Remilia cannot play in any non-indoor stage unless she's got a Security Parasol card in her deck.
 It's possible her weaknesses to sunlight and water may be psychological rather than physical.